8 Creepy Things Your Smartphone Knows About You

 Every place you’ve ever been

 Both Androids and iPhones have internal tracking devices that can see your location at any given point.
 Hidden in the settings of iPhones and Androids lies “Location Services.”
 If yours is switched on, your phone has likely built up a pretty long list of places you’ve been.
 This feature does use up a lot of battery life, so many users have it turned off.
 However, some apps like Uber or Airbnb turn it on when you authorize them.
 And all this information your smartphone knows about you is helpful to hackers, according to these secrets hackers won’t tell you.
+Plus, here’s how to turn off a hidden Apple tracking device.

 Everything you’ve told Siri

 Apple collects data from Siri to “understand you better and recognize what you say,” according to the software license agreement.
 This can track anything from the way you pronounce words to the trends in Siri searches.
 However, the information Siri learns is connected to your phone with a random ID––instead of your Apple account––to ensure anonymity.
+That being said, keep in mind these things you should never ask Siri.

 Your personal IDs